EvilDagger/ESignPlus/README.md

 ### Does this have bugs?

+You need to keep in mind that eSign+ is in it's pre-alpha phase, meaning that it's not even in it's beginner phase yet!
+In other words, bugs are more common.

 This is the truly unmodified version (tarred and untarred) eSign+.
 This doesn't include the possible bugs of eSign++ or any modified eSign+ (which in turn isn't eSign+) version.
 The bugs are:

 1. Helper Application Bug (Tested): The original helper app works as expected when setting it up however when making a new helper app (particularly after removing the helper app) with any system binary/app.
 The new helper binary/app **doesn't work** and upon opening, it automatically closes.
 It may happen or may not happen for you.
 2. Small TrollBug (lolololol): This is a small bug.
 Firstly, the application will not show up in TrollStore which makes uninstallation slightly harder.
 When uninstalling the app, you need to go to eSign+, Settings and click the red Uninstall button and choose the best option for your needs.
 After that, refresh the icon cache on TrollStore, **not your jailbreak**.
 If the app doesn't go away after that, refer to the "**How to Uninstall eSign+?**" section.
+3. Source Problem (Confirmed): The eSign source cannot be uninstalled due to eSign leftovers being into eSign+.
+This source cannot be uninstalled and it returns an zip error when attempting installation.

 Those are all the currently found bugs.
 For unfound/new bugs, please report it as a GitHub issue (keep in mind: I'm not a expert on iOS coding, somebody either needs to pull request or this bug needs to be very well documented: possibly going down deep to the precise file causing the issue).
 If your issue was reported but hasn't got fixed, if it's a big issue, bump it (respond to it with not "bump" but a simple message about it to bring it on top of the issues) or if it's a small issue, wait for it to eventually get attention.
+This doesn't include any grammatic (eSign++ will fix those some day...) or presentation as in CSS bugs!

 ### How to Uninstall eSign+?